owid/owid-grapher/README.md

 This section describes the steps necessary to run Grapher Admin locally, which allows you to create, modify and preview (but not publish) interactive charts in your local environment.
 For this you need a MySQL database and the admin server running.

-Members of the Our World In Data team can get the full setup, including Wordpress, by using the [Lando](https://lando.dev/) project setup in the [wordpress folder](wordpress/) which automates much of the setup.
+Members of the Our World In Data team can get the full setup, including Wordpress, by using the [Docker Compose setup](./docker-compose.yml).

 ### Instructions for macOS